conda-incubator/conda-store/docs/index.rst

 Features
 --------

-Conda Store controls the environment lifecycle: management, builds, and serving of environments.
+conda-store controls the environment lifecycle: management, builds, and serving of environments.

 It **manages** conda environments by: